ceph/ceph/doc/rados/configuration/filestore-config-ref.rst

 :Description: The maximimum size of an XATTR stored in the filesystem (i.e., XFS,
               btrfs, ext4, etc.) per object.
-Should not be larger than the filesytem can handle.
+Should not be larger than the filesystem can handle.
 Default value of 0 means to use the value specific to the underlying filesystem.
 :Type: Unsigned 32-bit Integer
 :Required: No